 There’s a nip in the air and it might be a season, most of us look forward to.
-But this drop in the temperature brings with it a spike in sicknesses and thus the chances of catching a cold and cough starts to rise.
+But this drop in the temperature brings with it a spike in sicknesses and thus the chances of catching a cold and cough start to rise.
 Though we try everything from wearing layers of clothing to heating our rooms, the common flu still manages to catch on during this season due to our low immunity.
 Avoiding public places, washing hands time after time and also avoiding cold and sour foods help us to an extent but having a strong immune system is the key.
 You can’t hibernate for the entire winters so your best defence against getting sick is strengthening the immune system.
 70% of your immune system is in your digestive system.
-It’s extremely important that you keep your digestion healthy and boost immunity by feeding yourselves good flu-fighting foods.
+You must keep your digestion healthy and boost immunity by feeding yourself good flu-fighting foods.

 BOOST IMMUNITY WITH GINGER

 It is a magical food that regulates the immune system very well.
-It can treat variety of ailments like fever, soothes sore throat, flu like symptoms and encourages coughing to remove mucus from the chest.
-Ginger is actually very warm and promotes healthy sweating which is often helpful during cold and flu.
-It also activates T-cells (group of white blood cells capable of destroying cells infected by virus) which are an important part of immune system and thus balances the immunity to restore it to proper functioning.
+It can treat a variety of ailments like fever, soothe sore throat, and flu-like symptoms and encourage coughing to remove mucus from the chest.
+Ginger is very warm and promotes healthy sweating which is often helpful during cold and flu.
+It also activates T-cells (a group of white blood cells capable of destroying cells infected by viruses) which are an important part of the immune system and thus balances the immunity to restore it to proper functioning.
 You can incorporate it in your cuisines in any form ( fresh or dried ginger).
-I would suggest you to start your mornings by brewing a daily cup of ginger tea.
+I would suggest you start your mornings by brewing a daily cup of ginger tea.
 You can make it by adding fresh ginger root in boiling water.
 It eases throat pain, eliminates congestion and supports the body’s natural defence against diseases.

 HONEY

-It has numerous medicinal properties and quite well known for its warm consistency.
-Honey is probably a number one flu-fighting food that can not only boost your immunity but also very delicious.
-Due to it’s anti-oxidants and anti-bacterial properties, it can help improve digestion, help you stay healthy and fight disease with ease.
-If there’s severe cough, giving about a spoonful of honey mixed with one third tea spoon of haldi powder once a day really helps.
+It has numerous medicinal properties and is quite well known for its warm consistency.
+Honey is probably the number one flu-fighting food that can not only boost your immunity but is also very delicious.
+Due to its anti-oxidants and anti-bacterial properties, it can help improve digestion, help you stay healthy and fight disease with ease.
+If there’s a cough, giving about a spoonful of honey mixed with one-third teaspoon of haldi powder once a day helps.

-Never give honey to children under 1 years of age because their immune system are not developed enough to ward off infantile botulism, carried in honey spores.
+Never give honey to children under 1 year of age because their immune systems are not developed enough to ward off infantile botulism, carried in honey spores.

 GARLIC

 It is known for its nutritive properties as it’s a natural anti-bacterial, anti-viral and anti-septic.
 Including garlic in your diet can aid the immune system by helping maintain balance in your body’s cells.
-Garlic gets its immuneboosting powers from a compound called allicin which is activated when it is chopped, crushed, cut or chewed.
-Allicin is very active ingredient and provide protection against bacterial and viral infections.
-Apart from adding flavour in the curries, garlic has proven to be a preventive medicine against coughs, cold and chest infections during winters.
+Garlic gets its immune-boosting powers from a compound called allicin which is activated when it is chopped, crushed, cut or chewed.
+Allicin is a very active ingredient and protect against bacterial and viral infections.
+Apart from adding flavour to the curries, garlic has proven to be a preventive medicine against coughs, colds and chest infections during winter.
 It is considered to be a natural decongestant and expectorant.

 So don’t be afraid to experiment by incorporating it into different dressings, sauces and dishes.